 This action is an involuntary, temporary separation from active status and is with the authority of the Library Director and/or Board of Trustees.
 A suspension shall be with or without pay as determined by the Library Director and/or the Board of Trustees; at the end of which, the employee returns to normal employment status.
 Suspension may be deemed necessary in the event an employee's conduct becomes disruptive or threatening or as a third step in the corrective action process.
 A suspension will be accompanied by written documentation of the circumstances surrounding the event and the length of the suspension and the pay status during the suspension.
 The document shall be clearly labeled Suspension, signed by the supervisor, Human Resources Manager, Library Director and employee respectively, and placed in the employee's personnel file, where it will remain indefinitely.
 Signature by the employee acknowledges receipt of, if not necessarily agreement with, the suspension.
 If the Library Director has determined the suspension, the Board of Trustees will be apprised of the suspension.
-If the Procedure of the Employee Handbook.
+If the employee receiving the reprimand is not in agreement with it, he/she shall refer to the Grievance Procedure of the Employee Handbook.